etCeO/.StRdrVwCpp/README.md

 # .StRdrVwCpp

-- A program that takes in a txt script seating chart and confirms if people have trouble viewing the front stage according to their arrangement and height in inches
+- A program that takes in a txt script seating chart and confirms if people have trouble viewing the front stage according to their arrangement and heights in inches

 # AUTHOR INFO